nunit/docs/docs/articles/nunit/running-tests/Console-Runner.md

 ## Console Exit Codes

 The console will exit with zero if all tests pass, a positive number if there are any test failures, and a negative number in the case of any errors in running the test suite.
-The current exit codes used are summarised below:
+The current exit codes used are summarized below:

 | Exit code | Meaning |
 |---|---|